mhaskar/Octopus/README.md

 `generate_powershell operation1`

-and we will get the following results:
+and we will get the following result:
 ```
 Octopus >>generate_powershell operation1